 As a general rule, athletes engaged in ordinary and expected behaviour are not liable for resulting injuries.
-In most jurisdictions, injuries 'arising out of an athletic event' are actionable only when an athlete behaves in a reckless manner.
-While an analysis of recklessness typically depends on the facts of a particular event or injury, as a baseline rule, to act recklessly means to engage in behaviour that is outside of the 'ordinary conduct' for that particular sport.
-For example, tackling is expected in football, rugby and even ice hockey but would be out of bounds for runners racing a marathon.
-Liability may also be invoked if the conduct was intentionally beyond the scope of the normal course of play (eg, a tackle during a play is intentional and within bounds in American football, but a tackle long after a play has completed is intentional and not within bounds of the expected course of play).
-One court cautioned that '[a] reckless disregard for the safety of other players cannot be excused'.
-Nabozny v Barnhill, 334 NE2d 258, 261 (Ill App Ct 1975).
-Other courts, however, do not analyse whether conduct was reckless or intentional, but rather only if it was 'inherent in a sport'.
-Nixon v Clay, 449 P3d 11, paragraph 3 (Utah 2019).
+Under civil law in most jurisdictions, injuries arising from contact are actionable only when an athlete's conduct causing injury is either wilful or in reckless disregard for the safety of another player.
+While an analysis of recklessness typically depends on the facts of a particular event or injury, as a baseline rule, acting recklessly means engaging in behaviour outside of the 'ordinary conduct' for that particular sport.
+For example, tackling is expected in football, rugby and even ice hockey but may be out of bounds for runners racing a marathon.
+Liability may also be invoked if the conduct was intentionally beyond the scope of the normal course of play (eg, a tackle during a play is intentional and within bounds in American football, but a tackle long after a play has completed, if intentional, may not be within bounds of the expected course of play).
+A minority of jurisdictions have adopted broader protections, finding that participants in any sports are not civilly liable for injuries caused by conduct that is 'inherent' in the sport, regardless of the state of the mind of the athlete.

-Under these standards, athletes generally only risk liability if their behaviour ventures well beyond the expected behaviour of their sport.
-In practice, liability is rarely pursued and limited to only extreme circumstances.
+Similarly, in the criminal context, athletes generally only risk liability if their behaviour ventures well beyond the expected behaviour of their sport.
+In practice, criminal liability is rarely pursued and limited to only extreme circumstances.
 For example, in 1988, Dino Ciccarelli received jail time for hitting another player with his hockey stick.
-Boston Bruins defenseman Marty McSorley was charged in 2000 with assault with a weapon for his actions during a game.
-And, Jose Offerman was sued in 2009 for hitting two players with a bat in a minor league baseball game.
+Boston Bruins defenceman Marty McSorley was charged in 2000 with assault with a weapon for his actions during a game.
 On the other hand, during a basketball game in 1977, Los Angeles Lakers forward Kermit Washington delivered a near-fatal punch to Houston Rockets forward Rudy Tomjanovich during a fight that broke out during a game.
-The punch nearly killed Tomjanovich and he suffered a fractured skull, broken jaw and nose, and leakage of spinal fluid.
+Tomjanovich suffered a fractured skull, broken jaw and nose, and leakage of spinal fluid.
 Washington was suspended by the NBA but was not arrested or charged criminally.
-These examples help to illustrate how unusual it is for participants to face liability for on-field conduct.
+These examples help to illustrate how unusual it is for participants to face liability for on-field (or on-ice) conduct.